A-n-d-R-o/MiQE-Mini-Quantum-Emulator/README.md

 ---

-MiQE logo created by EWMC.
+Logo designed and created by EWMC.